 Most people listen to both since the biggest attraction to most podcasts is the host or hosts, which ultimately, means you regularly listen to those topics and hosts that appeal to you.

-Thanks to technology making podcasts have become easier and more accessible, than ever before.
-The basic equipment needed is your mind and a vision.
+Thanks to technology, making podcasts has become easier and more accessible than ever before.
+The basic equipment needed is your mind and vision.

 If you want to seriously think about creating a podcast, you will need to learn how to begin from scratch.
 Next time, we will cover how to do just that, create a podcast that could build your brand beyond your wildest dreams.